-Figure 3-56.
+Figure 3-69.
 SETUP Menu (Channel Power)

-3-14 Occupied Bandwidth
+3-16 Occupied Bandwidth

-Occupied bandwidth measurements are set up using the "SETUP Menu (Occupied BW)" on page 3-72.
+To select OBW measurement go to main menu and press MEASURE > MEASUREMENT > OBW.
+Occupied bandwidth measurements are set up using the "SETUP Menu (Occupied BW)" on page 3-87.
 Occupied Bandwidth (OBW) is a common measurement performed on radio transmitters.
 This measurement calculates the bandwidth containing the total integrated power occupied in a given signal bandwidth.
 There are two different methods of calculation depending on the technique used to modulate the carrier.